Speaking with a St. Louis car accident lawyer is especially important if you experience chronic pain after an accident.

 Psychological Trauma

-Car accidents not only result in physical trauma, they can lead to psychological trauma, including depression, anxiety, and post-traumatic stress disorder (PTSD).
+Car accidents not only result in physical trauma, but they can also lead to psychological trauma, including depression, anxiety, and post-traumatic stress disorder (PTSD).
 All of these conditions can contribute to chronic pain after a car accident.

 Getting Legal Help

 Chronic pain can have a wide range of effects and can significantly interfere with a car accident victim’s daily activities, world, and overall quality of life.
-If you are experiencing chronic pain after a car accident, it is important to seek medical attention immediately.
+If you are experiencing chronic pain after a car accident, it is essential to seek medical attention immediately.

 Free Consultation with a St. Louis Car Accident Lawyer